-There are so many options that it can be overwhelming.
-Rather than reading this entire article, you are always welcome to contact our family at anytime via chat, email, calling or stopping in our store so that we can help you begin this intimidating process.
-T: 800-835-2462, 860-678-0275, email@example.com.
+There are so many options that if you find yourself overwhelmed reading this article, you are always welcome to contact our family at anytime via chat, email, calling or stopping in our store so that we can help you begin this intimidating process.
+T: 800-835-2462, 860-678-0275, firstname.lastname@example.org.

 The more open the area, generally the better for flag flying purposes but in terms of an exact location, many businesses like the front, center look for their flagpole but it is 100% circumstantial and preference.
 What looks good to us, may not be the spot of choice for the business owner.

-When choosing a location, it is sometimes wise to chose a favorite location and a back up spot.
-Having a backup spot already thought out can really help because if it comes back that the favorite spot happens to be over power, water or gas lines, you are out of luck.
+When choosing a location, it is sometimes wise to chose a favorite spot and a back up spot.
+Having a backup spot already picked can really help encase it turns out your first choice spot happens to be over power, water or gas lines, you are out of luck.
 This is where Call Before You Dig is very helpful.
 Please note that CBYD will never mark your irrigation lines or anything you had installed yourself.

 2nd Step...The Flagpole